plotdb/form/doc/widget.md

    - options:
      - `v`: value to set. call `value` without parameters to get its value.
      - `opt`: additional options, including:
-       - `fromSource`: (TBD) this option may cause some issue. definition and implementation are contradicted
+       - `fromSource`:
-         - in this doc it's defined as `called from source, should fire change event.` however, in the code it prevent from firing `change` event. originally it should be designed to suppress change event, however nest block relys on `change` event to update its internal formmgr. that is, before we find use cases of suppressing change event, we should not use it.
+         - when true, it means value is set by the caller who can take care of value update manually and thus it shouldn't fire change event. thus this suppress change event when true.
-         - for now, only `@makeform/table` and `widget.deserialize` use it.
+         - (REF) for now, `@makeform/table`, `widget.deserialize` and `@makeform/nest` use it.
        - `init`: this is for initialization. won't trigger status change ( leave it as `1` )
  - `content(v)`: get content from this widget.
    - get content from v if v is provided, otherwise from `value()`